vixuslabs/zkArcade/README.md

 ## Wanna Try?

-Go [here](https://hot-n-cold.vercel.app/) - again some features tend to break so plz forgive us (done in about 3ish weeks).
+Go [here](https://hot-n-cold.vercel.app/) - again some features tend to break so please forgive us (done in about 3ish weeks).
 It will get better :)

 ## Projects That Made this Possible